Why healthy foods can be unhealthy for eczema: Th2 explained

 Products for eczema and preventing Th2 dominance

-While vitamin E, vitamin C and Dunaliella salina are only three of many nutrients which are essential to preventing eczema, you can get all the nutrients from one source instead of buying twenty products.
+Vitamin E, vitamin C and Dunaliella salina are only three of many nutrients which are essential to preventing eczema.

 I'm not keen to spruke my products online - please use whatever you like to become 100% eczema-free and do your own research.